schbm/UAP-SSH-ASSOC/readme.md

 # UAP-SSH-ASSOC

-Unifi AP Automated SSH Setup associates AP with the controller.
+Associates Unifi AP to a controller via SSH.
 My first program from 2015 during my first year in an apprenticeship (system specialist, not in dev).
 How nostalgic.